FINDING YOUR FLOW TOOLKIT

 - My performance tends to struggle when these things are absent from my environment...

 - I’ve learned that I perform best when I…

 - I’ve learned that I perform worst when I…

 - If I’ve learned anything about Flow and Peak Performance it’s that…

 These questions help people discuss the elements of their best work, where they struggle most, and what others can do to support a high-performance environment.

 As you consider building your relationships, these support strategies will help you grow supportive relationships, forge positive alliances, and help you find more interpersonal flow so you can play your best game.

 - Review the questions in: MyBest/MyWorst exercise sheet (attached).

-- Practice #1: Consider the players in your field and make a short-list of their positive qualities, traits, or contribution.
+- Practice #1: Consider the players in your field and make a short-list of their positive qualities, traits, or contributions.
 Practice “marking” these qualities, traits or contributions in your mind first.
 Begin pointing out their best work and/or qualities as you see it.
 Notice how they respond.

 - Practice #2: Print out two copies of the MyBest/MyWorst exercise sheet and share your answers with a colleague.
-Then ask the other person to do the same?
+Then ask the other person to do the same.
 What can you do to support their good work?